brycewray/hugo-site/content/posts/2024/01/its-tri-state-switch-time/index.md

 First, the HTML[^noJS] for the site's header template (**not** the `head`, of course):

 [^noJS]: The `div`'s use of the `nScrHidden`  styling class is a [graceful degradation](https://developer.mozilla.org/en-US/docs/Glossary/Graceful_degradation) measure.
 It hides the switch if JavaScript is disabled, blocked, or otherwise non-functional when a user views the page.
-I'd followed the same practice with the previous toggle.Here's the relevant part from the header template:
+I'd followed the same practice with the previous toggle.

 ```html{bigdiv=true}
 <!--